 We want you to feel comfortable about sending your child to Kangaroobie so we have prepared a short summary covering important information about our school camp.

 Kangaroobie is situated just off the Great Ocean Road, only five minutes from the Twelve Apostles.
 It is one of the most beautiful parts of the world and we are immensely proud to be able to offer visitors the chance to be a part of our little piece of paradise.
 Kangaroobie is a large farming property that has been owned by the Bowker family since the 1850s.
-The current owners, Matt and Sophie Bowker, are the sixth generation to manage the property and have been doing so for over ten years.
+The current owners, Matt and Sophie Bowker, are the sixth generation to manage the property and have been doing so for over twenty years.

 Kangaroobie was one of the first camps in Australia to become accredited under the auspices of the Australian Camps Association.
 Accreditation is an exhaustive process that ensures that all aspects of our business, from activities to buildings and staff are presented in a safe and appropriate manner.
 At all times we endeavour to make sure your children are having lots of fun in a safe environment.
 Matt is currently a member of the National Accreditation Board which oversees the Accreditation program on a national level.